fuyans/fsetoolsGUI-doc/source/index.rst

 Introduction
 ============

-FSETools compiles several Fire Safety Engineering tools.
-Mostly of these tools are based on relevant contemporary guidance documents (e.g. ADB /
+FSEToolsGUI is a graphical user interface application designed for carrying out calculations/assessments that are commonly used in Fire Safety Engineering.
+Most of the tools are based on contemporary guidance documents (e.g. ADB, BS 9999, BS 7974 etc).
-BS 9999 / BS 7974).
 Users are expected to have a thorough understanding of the methodologies behind these tools.

 Main Window Layout
 ------------------